syngenta/bio-qsar/README.md

 # Bio-QSAR

-This repository includes the data and models from the publication: *Physiological variables in machine learning QSARs allow for both cross-chemical and cross-species predictions*
+This repository includes data, code, and models from the publication: *Physiological variables in machine learning QSARs allow for both cross-chemical and cross-species predictions*

 ## Freshwater fish and invertebrate models